© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Almeley Castle is a scheduled monument protected by Historic England under reference 1001752.
 View the official record →

-Almeley Castle is a motte-and-bailey fortification located in Herefordshire, dating to the Norman period following the conquest of 1066.
+Almeley Castle is a Norman motte-and-bailey castle situated in Herefordshire near the Welsh border.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1001752.

 Almeley Castle is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1001752.